Cheapest home EV charging tariff in the UK — by postcode

 Actual costs vary by car efficiency, charging losses, and your tariff structure.
 The goal is to choose a tariff that’s cheapest for your mix of EV charging and household electricity use.

-Regional considerations: what remember when comparing by postcode
+Regional considerations: what to remember when comparing by postcode

 Distribution region impacts

 Two households on the same tariff name can still pay different standing charges and unit rates, depending on postcode.
+The cap’s 26.11p/kWh and 57.19p/day are GB averages — your region sets the exact figures.
 Always compare using your exact address details.

 Smart meter availability

-Some of the cheapest EV charging tariffs are smart tariffs.
+The cheapest EV charging tariffs — Octopus Intelligent Go, E.ON Next Drive, OVO Charge Anytime — are smart tariffs.
 If you don’t have a smart meter, we’ll highlight suitable alternatives and options that include installation.

 Charging set-up